-Abstract— This paper presents an agent-tracking framework for unstructured, crowded.
+Abstract— This paper presents an agent-tracking framework for semi-structured, crowded video.
 This framework is used to investigate how large numbers of people respond to vocal commands with local feedback and an overhead camera video.
 This paper analyzes a video showing an overhead view of more than 200 people, each holding an umbrella.
 Each umbrella is equipped with red, blue, and green LED lights.
 While individual’s movements appear stochastic, the crowd’s motion under the vocal command formed a variety of patterns.
 The problem is challenging because umbrellas often overlap, frequently change color, and occasionally leave the camera frame.
 This paper uses K-means clustering to separate umbrella from each other in each frame.
 Kalman filtering is used to estimate how each umbrella moves and track their motion path.
 This paper investigates the response time of the crowd and their accuracy in responding to vocal commands.
 In particular, we present results on: (1.) automatic segmentation and classification of each umbrella.
 (2). analysis of the response time of a human swarm to a simple vocal command.
 (3.)
 Measuring the accuracy of human swarm movement (4.)
 Calculating the learning rate of a human swarm, and (5.) documenting the position memory of a human swarm.

 Keywords—K-means clustering, vision tracking, Kalman filter